rhelmot/pydatatask/README.rst

 Putting it together: the Pipeline object
 ----------------------------------------

-A :py:class:`Pipeline <pydatatask.pipeline.Pipeline>` is just an unordered collection of tasks.
+A `Pipeline` is just an unordered collection of tasks.
 Relationships between the tasks are implicit, defined by which repositories they share.

 Management of resources: the Session
 ------------------------------------